deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 image: ../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/jsonrpc-vs-cffi-thumbnail.png
 # com_id:
 render_toc: true
+excerpt: This is a technical post about why we created the jsonrpc bindings additionally to our cffi bindings.
+Learn something about the internals of how Delta Chat is implemented.
 ---

 > Foremost this is a quite technical post, read our other blog posts if you want to read something more targeted at end users.